Removing a node from an Elasticsearch cluster

 Note that this step is optional and can be skipped if stopping indexing is not feasible.

-To remove a node from the cluster, you need to know its node name.
+After performing a sync flush, you will need to know the node name in order to remove it from the cluster.
 You can retrieve the node name by executing the following command:

 GET _cat/nodes?v